Robinson04/StructNoSQL_docs/docs/basics/__updating_fields.md

 Even if the operation failed, the dictionary will be returned with a ```None``` value for each field.
 Since it is guaranteed that the keys will be present, you can access the removed values directly with brackets instead of using the ```.get``` function on your dictionary.

+### 7 : Updating multiple fields at once and returning their old values without data validation